-Whenever a call is made or received using BrowserSDK 2.0, the application can track metrics such as Latency, Jitter, Packet loss and mos-score.
-Tracking these metrics will help in both assessing the quality of the call and debugging any issues as well.
+Whenever an application makes or receives a call using Browser SDK 2.0, the application can track metrics such as latency, jitter, packet loss, and mean opinion score (MOS).
+Tracking these metrics helps in both assessing the quality of the call and debugging issues.

 Gather user feedback on the call

-New features providing more flexibility to developers
+New features for developers

-BrowserSDK 2.0 offers more flexibility to developers to tailor their applications.
+Browser SDK 2.0 offers more flexibility to developers to tailor their applications.
 With the new SDK developers can now:

-Please visit the documentation page, for a complete list of all the features and information on implementing them.
+To help you get started with Browser SDK, we’ve built sample applications that demonstrate its features.
+Visit the Browser SDK documentation page for a complete list of features and information on implementing them.